kwaldenphd/python-intro/README.md

 22. `and`, `or`, and `not` can combine or modify `True` and `False` values.

 23. A few examples.
-Remember for each of these examples, copy/paste or retype the code into a new `.py` file to run each mini program (and learn more about Python's functionality and documentation)
+Remember for each of these examples, copy/paste or retype the code into your `.py` file to run each mini program (and learn more about Python's functionality and documentation)

 ```python
 print(type(x == 4))